 Oral pathologies are abnormal oral structures.
 Biopsy involves the removal and examination of these abnormal oral structures.

-Biopsy requires Aseptic Technique protocols, and are performed with or without IV sedation
+Biopsy requires Aseptic Technique protocols, and is performed with or without Sedation.

 - Cysts and Periapical Lesions